 Can you tell us how the business idea came about?

 Ali: After discussing our backgrounds and mutual beliefs it appeared that there was a gap in the market for sixth form provision.
-Jill’s daughters had had to leave the island as the subjects they wanted to study at A Level were not available.
+Jill’s daughters had had to leave the island as the subjects they wanted to study at A-Level were not available.

 Jill: A number of years ago I was approached by a group of parents who were hoping to start a college and were looking for someone to help set up, run and market it.
 Nothing came of it in the end, but it gave me the first idea that there was a need for a dedicated sixth form college.
 A few years later my own daughters decided to go to the UK for sixth form as they could not study the subjects they wanted to on Mallorca.
 When they were at college in the UK I saw the benefits of them being in an environment with only students of 16 years and older.
-I knew there was a market here on Mallorca but I am a business person not an academic educator, so could not take it further until I met Ali.
+I knew there was a market here in Mallorca but I am a business person, not an academic educator, so could not take it further until I met Ali.
 We soon realised that we shared the same ideas and beliefs about the college and wanted to take it further.

 Ali: Not easy at all!
 The legalities of opening anywhere which provides education are stringent.
-We had to satisfy the criteria from both local and national government in Mallorca.
+We had to satisfy the criteria from both local and national governments in Mallorca.
 We also had to satisfy the examination board in the UK that we were competent in all areas of delivering courses; that our staff were qualified and we were subject to an on-site inspection which in fact was hilarious as the day the inspectors were due they forgot to come!
 They rearranged for the next day though so you can imagine tensions were running high.

 Jill: Setting up any business is hard and firstly you have to be sure it is viable.
-We spent the first year and half gathering market research to confirm that there was an actual need for the college, and to see what people were missing for this age group on Mallorca.
-After that there has to be a good flexible business plan.
-Then it was time to start looking for a location, staff, students, etc. Frustrations arise from having to wait for things to be approved and you learn to be patient and to adapt and cope with anything that arises, so that you can keep moving the project forward.
+We spent the first year and a half gathering market research to confirm that there was an actual need for the college and to see what people were missing for this age group on Mallorca.
+After that, there has to be a good flexible business plan.
+Then it was time to start looking for a location, staff, students, etc. Frustrations arise from having to wait for things to be approved and you learn to be patient and to adapt and cope with anything that arises so that you can keep moving the project forward.
 Highs in this process have included getting approval from the examination board, finding the right building, enrolling the first student and many more.